 - Potatoes; peeled and diced, use any all-purpose potatoes

-- Cloves of garlic; sliced
+- Cloves of garlic; chopped

 - Black pepper; ground